A free Premium account on the FCL.055 website! Read here

 Liveware and software.

-Question 148-30 : A pilot successfully completes a difficult and stressful landing at an aerodrome. the next time a landing is attempted under the same conditions and at the same aerodrome, is the pilot likely to experience ?
+Question 148-31 : A pilot successfully completes a difficult and stressful landing at an aerodrome the next time a landing is attempted under the same conditions and at the same aerodrome is the pilot likely to experience ?

 A lower level of stress.

-.since the pilot has successfully completed this difficult landing, he gains self confidence and the next time, he will be better prepared to face dangers. this will lead to a lower level of stress.
+Since the pilot has successfully completed this difficult landing he gains self confidence and the next time he will be better prepared to face dangers this will lead to a lower level of stressA higher level of stress. the same stress level as the first landing. the pilot should only attempt a landing at the same aerodrome if the conditions are improved.

 Must be done systematically in order to refresh the memory of the crew members and to co ordinate actions.